-The Importance of Planning for Home Fires – How to Prepare & Plan
+The Importance of Preparing for House Fires – How to Plan & Prepare

-To Minimize the Risks of a Fire in Your Residence Practice These Steps
+To Minimize the Hazards of a Fire in Your Residence Implement These Steps

-While some fires aren’t avoidable, there are a few things you can do to minimize the chances of a fire from occurring in your home:
+Even though some fires aren’t preventable, there are some things you can do to decrease the possibilities of a fire from developing in your house:

-- Cooking: The kitchen is one of the most vulnerable spots for a fire to happen.
-It’s vital to be attentive to what’s on the stove or in the oven, and if you need to leave, have somebody keep an eye on it until you come back.
+- Cooking: The kitchen is one of the most susceptible spots for a fire to develop.
+It’s important to be aware of what’s in the oven or on the stove, and if you need to step out, have somebody keep an eye on it until you come back.

-- Appliances and Electrical: Monitor your light switches to see if they need to be replaced.
-When they’re hot to the touch, that’s a clue that they’re faulty.
-Also, examine your appliances for worn out cords and defective plugs.
+- Appliances and Electrical: Test your light switches to see if they need to be changed out.
+When they’re hot to the touch, that’s a clue that they’re damaged.
+Additionally, examine your appliances for frayed cords and damaged plugs.